AleReita/DarioVBottas/README.md

-# DarioVBottas
- Just a calendar
+Presenting: Just a Calendar!

-Here i'm trying to create a calendar for my private teaching job (yes i'm poor), with the help of Google Calendar for the events data, Google Spreadsheets, and AppsScript for making them communicate and develop a possibly intuitive visual summary.
+Here I’m attempting to create a calendar to tackle the challenge of organizing my private teaching job (yes, I’m poor).
+I’ll be using Google Calendar for event data, Google Spreadsheets for organizing, and Apps Script to make everything talk to each other and hopefully come up with a nice, intuitive visual summary.

-I'm extremely new so every advice is appreciated, thanks for reading!
+I’m super new to all of this, so any advice or tips are greatly appreciated!
+Thanks for readi